christian-marie/oauth2-server/docs/client.md

 1. A Service Endpoint to communicate with the service; and

-2. An OAuth2 Token Endpoint for the Anchor Token Server; and
+2. An OAuth2 Token Endpoint for the OAuth2 Server; and

-2. An OAuth2 Authorization Endpoint for the Anchor Token Server; and
+2. An OAuth2 Authorization Endpoint for the OAuth2 Server; and

 3. A set of OAuth2 Token Scope values to request as appropriate for the service; and

-4. A Client ID specified by the Anchor Token Server; and
+4. A Client ID specified by the OAuth2 Server; and

-5. A Client Secret specified by the Anchor Token Server.
+5. A Client Secret specified by the OAuth2 Server.

 Implementation requirements
 ---------------------------